 Use Your Talents to Make Money Online

 In between those online—or in-person—classes, you can use your skills to make money.
 Are you a writer or graphic designer?
 Use those talents to provide freelance services to small businesses.
 Are you skilled in making usable crafts or art?
-Consider selling your goods on Etsy.
+Consider selling your goods on Etsy, you can start to sell gold jewelry.
 Do you have some knowledge to share with others?
 You can write an ebook or create an online course to sell to the public.
 We all have skills.
 Why not use these talents to make some extra money and even jumpstart a side hustle?

 Get an Online Job